-Quarterly IEP progress reports must be completed in EasyIEP/SEDS for each student on the related service provider's caseload.
+Quarterly IEP progress reports must be completed in PowerSchool Special Programs for each student on the related service provider's caseload.
 This IEP quarterly progress report must be printed and provided to the parent at the end of each advisory period.
 Please refer to the school calendar to obtain DCPS' IEP Progress Reports due dates; and consult your schools' LEA RD to know the specific due dates for you to complete these reports.
-SLPs who are case managers for "speech-only" students are required to finalize quarterly progress notes in SEDS each reporting period for the students on their case management caseload.